 For others, singing simply represents a form of entertainment.
-And whether you think you already have a decent voice or not, you can always benefit from a singing lesson or two!
+And whether you think you already have a decent voice or not, you can always benefit from a singing lesson in New York, Chicago, or Boston!
 If you are looking to become more than just the casual singer, the good news is that you are never too old to sing professionally!
 Just look at Susan Boyle!
 All it takes is a little hard work and dedication, as well as the help of a good teacher with years of experience in the industry.

 In this guide we will give you singing tips such as how to have better control of your voice with less strain, how to have more power and projection, and other singing fundamentals.
 And of course, we will help you with finding a singing tutor to meet your needs in the city of Philadelphia!

 Despite what you might have been told, singing isn't easy.
 A great performer might make it look easy but it's important to remember the number of years of hard work and practice it took for a performer to make it to the stage on a professional level.
 To sing like the greats, you will need to focus on many areas.